Papias of Hierapolis: Collection of Writings

 By COGwriter

-There is not a whole lot available about Papias in the English language, and much of it will be provided on this page.
+There is not a whole lot available about Papias in the English language, and much of is available is provided on this page.
 (Note: There was a Papirius of Smyrna who is not the same person.)
-Some information that some have attributed to Papias is false.
+Some information that has been attributed to Papias is false in that he did not write it.

 Papias seemingly was a true Christian.
 I believe this is so, not so much from his limited writings, but because he was a leader in the city in Asia Minor called Hierapolis.
-There were other apparent true Christian leaders from there including Apollinaris and the Apostle Philip (who reportedly died there).
+There were other apparent true Christian leaders from there including the Apostle Philip (who reportedly died there) and later Apollinaris who died c.
+180.

 Papias and John